 Managed site characterization and remediation of PCB-contaminated soil at a former industrial waste disposal site associated with a pulp mill.
 Waste included construction debris, electrical equipment, and leaking drums containing paint waste and spent solvents.

 Evaluated the probable PCB content of scrap electrical wire that was shipped to a recycling facility and whether the material was exempt from CERCLA actions under the Superfund Recycling Equity Act.

-Served as expert witness on the discharge of PCBs and other contaminants from a variety of industries into the Upper Hylebos Waterway (discussed above).
+Evaluated discharge of PCBs and other contaminants from a variety of industries into the Upper Hylebos Waterway (discussed above under inorganic chemicals).